Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Methods

 \subsubsection{Execution Specifics}

-The VQE protocol is executed in both noiseless and noisy simulation environments.
+The VQE algorithm is executed in both noiseless and noisy simulation environments.
 In both cases, $n_{\text{shots}}=1000$ are used to estimate the expectation value of each final circuit state\footnote{The VQE implementation is based on the \texttt{qiskit\_algorithms} library: \url{https://github.com/qiskit-community/qiskit-algorithms}}.
+Each ansatz from the dataset introduced in Section~\ref{subsec:circuits_and_hamiltonians} is evaluated on all the problem instances described in the same section.
+For each ansatz–problem pair, we perform 50 independent optimization runs to account for stochastic variability in the training process.

-Each ansatz from the dataset introduced in Subsection~\ref{subsec:circuits_and_hamiltonians} is evaluated on all the problem instances described in the same section.
-For each ansatz–problem pair, we perform 10 independent optimization runs to account for stochastic variability in the training process.
-The COBYLA optimizer~\citep{powell_1994} is employed in all cases to minimize the expectation value of the target Hamiltonian.
+In order to rule out potential dependencies or biases arising from the choice of a specific optimizer and to obtain more robust results, we employed five different optimizers.
+In particular, we used three gradient-free optimizers: COBYLA~\citep{powell_1994}, Powell \citep{Powell_1964}, and Nelder–Mead \citep{Nelder_1965}; and two gradient-based optimizers: SLSQP \citep{Kraft_1988}, and L-BFGS-B \citep{Byrd_1995}.
+All optimizers are used to minimize the expectation value of the target Hamiltonian.
+The results obtained from different optimizers are then aggregated following a procedure described later in this section.

 To better reflect the impact of realistic hardware constraints, we adopt non–fully connected qubit topologies for both the 4- and 8-qubit configurations, as shown in Figure~\ref{fig:topologies}.
 These topologies are inspired by the architecture of commercially available quantum processors and account for the limited qubit connectivity that characterizes current NISQ devices.
 In addition, we restrict the available gate set to the default basis gates defined by Qiskit, namely $Id$, $R_z$, $\sqrt{X}$, $X$, and $CX$.
 This choice ensures compatibility with typical hardware-native gate sets and facilitates comparisons under realistic constraints.